Shhmabbey/bob-the-blob/README.md

 # Bob the Blob
 To view a live version, [click here](https://shhmabbey.github.io/bob-the-blob/)

-## Overview
+## Overview & Demo
 Bob the Blob is a platforming game, in which the you can jump from platform to platform increase your score.
-See how far you can go, be careful not to fall!
+See how far you can go.
+Be careful not to fall!

-<br></br>
+https://user-images.githubusercontent.com/50922953/164318965-569dbd22-a531-4006-8810-b5d49a2b859c.mp4

 ## Directions
 Tap the up arrow key to jump.
 Tap the left or right arrow key to move side to side.
 Toggle the down and up arrow key for a boosted jump.
 Don't get hit by the birbs!
 See how high you can climb.
-<br></br>

-## Demo

-https://user-images.githubusercontent.com/50922953/164318965-569dbd22-a531-4006-8810-b5d49a2b859c.mp4

-<br></br>

 ## Functionality & MVPs
 <b>In Bob the Blob, users will be able to:</b>